rebekahheacock/unix-cli/README.md

 Now I'm kind of like, whoa slow done Morty let me get the laptop out and we'll sit over on this bench over here.
 Hey, Morty you got about thirty minutes of a highly paid software developer's time for nothing so let's go through this in a highly ordered and structured way, *you pain in the butt you*.

-BTW, I never really liked Morty after that time he shook my hand with a fully charged capacitor and shocked and sent me flying across the school yard.
+BTW, I never really liked Morty after that time he shook my hand with a fully charged capacitor that sent me flying across the school yard.

-*I really screw this little project up royally, huh?
+*I really should screw this little project up royally, huh?
 Payback.*

 Ok Mort.
 What you're getting for nothing is a project that contains a set of files that are important to your business.
 We'll organize them in a way that, hopefully, will make sense for your business.
 You'll be able to easily locate, organize, capture and generally manage the information that relates to your business.
 No web applications, I charge a lot of money to people I sometimes like for that service.
 And you aren't paying me and, ahh, do remember that time I went flying across the school yard?

 First Morty, **no, no stop talking Morty**, wait, wait the clock is ticking here.
 I'm going to ask you a set of targeted questions about your **business domain**, the hardware stores, and you're going to answer in the breif way.